LvMalware/waybackurls.pl/README.md

 The biggest difference between this tool and the one on which it is based is the ability to filter results based on status code, Mime-Type and file extension, which allows obtaining more relevant results within the context of a specific target.

-In the current version, you can query results from the Wayback Machine, AlienVault and IntelligenceX (needs an API key).
+In the current version, you can query results from the Wayback Machine, CommonCrawl, AlienVault, URLScan and IntelligenceX (needs an API key).

 ## Usage